DIAGNOSTIC HEARING EVALUATIONS

 A diagnostic hearing evaluation is the first step in determining your hearing capability.
 If you have a hearing loss, it will detail the extent, type, and specifics of your particular hearing loss.
-The diagnostic hearing evaluation will be performed Dr. Davis, usually in her office, using equipment called an audiometer.
+The diagnostic hearing evaluation will be performed Dr. Innes, usually in her office, using equipment called an audiometer.

 The diagnostic hearing evaluation consists of a variety of tests to determine the unique aspects of your hearing loss, as well as the level at which you can detect and understand speech.
 This evaluation can be conducted on people of any age, from newborn infants to seniors.

 A diagnostic hearing evaluation may include the following tests:

 - Air conduction testing

 - Auditory brainstem response (ABR) testing

 The diagnostic hearing evaluation is covered by most health insurance policies, though you may need a referral from your primary care physician to quality for coverage.